w3f/polkadot-wiki/docs/learn/learn-xcm-instructions.md

 ---

 !!!info "XCM Documentation"
-    For a more practical approach to utilizing XCM, refer to the [XCM Docs](./xcm/overview/intro.md).
+    For a more practical approach to utilizing XCM, refer to the [Polkadot Docs]().
 Please keep in mind that XCM is under active development.

 This page can also be viewed at the [`xcm-format`](https://github.com/paritytech/xcm-format) repository, where each instruction and register is explained in-depth.